wordofwarning/wordofwarning.org/current/2016-worksahead/islam/index.md

 #### More
 "My dad is an illiterate Muslim immigrant called Michael.
 He left home when he was 8, and came to England when he was 22.
 He worked for about 65 years, retired, and then had a brain haemorrhage.
 He's 84 now.

-"I am a first generation Mancunian Bangladeshi called Afreena.
+I am a first generation Mancunian Bangladeshi called Afreena.
 I tried to leave home a few times, but the smell of my mum's curry always led me back.
 I'm the last child (as far as I know!) born to my dad.
 I'm 25 now."

 In an intimate performance, Afreena invites you to take a seat around her dinner table as she serves up stories from her father's past, present, and what little she imagines is left of his future.
 Exploring what it means to be her dad's daughter in the context of the anti-immigration rhetoric she is surrounded by, Afreena tells secondhand stories to strangers, navigating her dad's journey to help her figure out her own.